- Tel: 020 8546 7711

 At Kingston we have three postnatal wards where care is provided by a team of midwives, support workers and doctors.
 You will be transferred to one of these soon after the birth.
 The time of transfer and the location where you receive care and support following the birth will be depend on your individual need and circumstances.

-You will come to our Thameside Ward if you require additional monitoring and support following the birth.
+You will be transferred here if you require additional monitoring and support following the birth.
 This will include women who have had a medical or pregnancy related issue or in the event that additonal observations are recommended following the birth.

 "An area for babies needing care that exceeds normal routine care which includes support and education of that infant's parents" British Paediatric Association, 1992.

-TCU is a small unit caring for up to eight babies and their mums.
-It is part of the postnatal ward.
+TCU is a small unit caring for up to twelve babies and their mums.
 Our aim is to provide the extra care and support you need to enable you to feel happy and confident when your baby is ready to go home.